 Put quite simply, compression running tights are running tights that are engineered to provide compression to your lower body when worn during your runs.
-Good quality compression running tights aren’t just ‘tight tights’, they should offer graduated compression focused on the areas that will benefit from the additional support – otherwise you’re just wearing tight tights and probably not benefitting from wearing them at all.
+Good quality compression running tights like the well-known 2xu brand produces aren’t just ‘tight tights’, they are leggings that should offer graduated compression focused on the areas that will benefit from the additional support – otherwise you’re just wearing tight tights and probably not benefitting from wearing them at all.

 2XU is a technical sports apparel company which started out in 2005 as a specialist running and triathlon brand, focused on developing the most technically advanced compression gear on the market, with the goal of helping athletes multiply their performance (‘2XU’ stands for ‘two times you’).

-2XU’s proprietary compression fabric (‘PWX’ – or power, weight, flex), is scientifically engineered to be the world’s lightest, most powerful and most flexible compression.
+2XU’s proprietary compression fabric (‘PWX’ – or power, weight, flex), is scientifically engineered to be the world’s lightest, most powerful and most flexible compression, and they’re known for making premium compression running tights and workout leggings.
 Intrigued?
-Read on for my 2XU compression tights review, which focuses on their running-specific MCS Run compression running tights – available in men’s and women’s specific designs.
+Read on for my 2XU compression tights review, which focuses on their running-specific Light Speed compression running tights – available in men’s and women’s specific designs (formerly known and still sold in some place as ‘Elite MCS Run’ compression running tights).

-2XU Compression Tights Review – Table of Contents
+2XU Compression Running Tights Review – Table of Contents

 - Benefits of wearing compression tights for running

-- How do 2XU’s MCS compression running tights differ from other 2XU compression tights available?
+- How do 2XU’s Light Speed compression running tights differ from other 2XU compression tights available?

-- Key features of the 2XU MCS compression running tights
+- Key features of the 2XU Light Speed compression running tights

 - How do you know what size compression tights to wear?